Finite-time effects on a first-order irreversible phase transition: Discussion and Conclusions

-It is worth mentioning that the states generated with the protocol of slowly-varying uniform pressure near the dynamical critical point, where the dynamic susceptibility has a maximum, are quite different from the states obtained using other kinds of techniques, such as the constant-coverage ensemble \cite{ccpnos2} or the short-time dynamic technique \cite{albanoSTD,daSilva2016}.
-With the protocol of slowly-varying uniform pressure, at the dynamic transition point, the coverage of $CO$ is $\theta_{CO}\sim0.60$ (see, for example, Fig. \ref{fig.satur}).
-In contrast, in the zone of interest with the CC-ensemble and short time dynamics techniques, the $CO$-coverage is $\theta_{CO}\sim0.07$.
-Therefore, the present dynamic protocol generates new states that were not observed in previous simulations.
+It is worth mentioning that the states generated with the protocol of slowly-varying uniform pressure near the dynamic critical point, where the dynamical susceptibility has a maximum, are quite different from the states obtained using other techniques, such as the constant-coverage ensemble \cite{ccpnos2} or the short-time dynamics technique \cite{albanoSTD,daSilva2016}.
+The coverage of $CO$ obtained with the protocol of slowly-varying uniform pressure, at the dynamic transition point, is $\theta_{CO}\sim0.60$ (see, for example, Fig. \ref{fig.satur}).
+In contrast, in the region of interest, the $CO$-coverage obtained with simulations using the CC-ensemble or the short-time dynamics technique, is $\theta_{CO}\sim0.07$.
+Therefore, the present DLP generates new states that were not observed in previous simulations.

-We have numerically explored the physical consequences of applying the dynamical protocol given by Eq. (\ref{Eq.protocol}) to the first-order irreversible phase transition of the ZGB model.
-To the best of our knowledge, this is the first study applying the dynamical protocol to a far-from-equilibrium transition.
+We have numerically explored the physical consequences of applying the DLP given by Eq. (\ref{Eq.protocol}) to the first-order irreversible phase transition of the ZGB model.
+To the best of our knowledge, this is the first study applying the DLP to a far-from-equilibrium transition.
 The most important consequence is the onset of dynamic scaling expressed in terms of the characteristic time $t_s$, valid in the thermodynamic limit and large $t_s$.
-The finite-time effects, just like the finite-size effects, allow us to determine very precisely, from numerical simulations, a dynamical critical point and associated exponents.
-This dynamical critical point given by $p_c=0.5266(1)$ and $\theta_c=0.087(1)$ coincides with the spinodal point previously determined in references \cite{albanoSTD,ccpnos2,daSilva2016}.
-In summary, our results support the hypothesis that the spinodal point can be detected using the dynamic protocol as a dynamic critical point. \acknowledgments
+The finite-time effects, just like the finite-size effects, allow us to determine very precisely, from numerical simulations, a dynamic critical point and associated exponents.
+This dynamic critical point given by $p_c=0.5266(1)$ and $\theta_c=0.087(1)$ coincides with the spinodal point previously determined in references \cite{albanoSTD,ccpnos2,daSilva2016}.
+In summary, our results support the hypothesis that the spinodal point can be detected using the DLP as a dynamic critical point.